 An AC dual run capacitor costs $10 to $50 on average and combines two capacitors in the same casing to save space.
 Dual run capacitors can support two electric motors simultaneously and are typically used to power the compressor and condenser fan motor.

 Air conditioner start capacitor cost

 AC start capacitor prices are $8 to $60 on average.
 High-end branded models cost $70 to $140 or more.
-The start capacitor provides a short burst of energy to get the motor running as quickly as possible.
-Once the motor is up to speed, the start capacitor disengages.
+The start capacitor provides a short burst of energy to get the motor running as quickly as possible, then disengages once the motor is up to speed.